You are here: Urology Textbook > Prostate > BPH > Medical treatment

 Phytotherapeutic Drugs for Benign Prostatic Hyperplasia (BPH)

 Mono extracts or combinations of plant extracts from Sabal serrulata (dwarf palm), Serenoa repens (saw palmetto), Pygeum africanum (African plum), beta-Sitosterone from Hypoxis rooperi (African grass), Secale cereale (rye) and many more are available over the counter.
 Suspected mechanisms of action include the inhibition of 5α-reductase (Serenoa repens), the inhibition of growth factors (Pygeum africanum), promotion of apoptosis (Serenoa repens), anti-inflammatory effects, placebo effects and many more.
-Only a few well-structured randomized trials indicate a moderate effect of plant extracts, the effect of Serenoa repens (Saw Palmetto) is documented best by trials.
-Trials documenting the long-term efficiency of plant extract are not available.
+Only a few well-structured randomized trials indicate a moderate effect of plant extracts, the effect of Serenoa repens (Saw Palmetto) is documented best.
+Trials documenting the long-term efficiency and safety of plant extract are not available.

 |BPH algorithm||Index||BPH surgery|